chaisid24/code-data-jasa-24/README.md

 R CMD BATCH code/data-gen-simulation-code.R
 ```

-You may need to change the parameters: n and beta.0.true.
+You may need to change the parameters: n and beta.0.true (see end of data-gen-simulation-code.R)

 This will produce a fixed X matrix, and M = 400 Monte-Carlo replication of y, for each choice of error distribution.

 error.distribution.1 = N(0,1)

 error.distribution.2 = scaled and centered chi.square(1)

+Both Monte-Carlo data sets (for each choice of error distribution) are saved in a file yx-all-n-p.Rdata